redis/docs/content/develop/data-types/timeseries/configuration.md

 Redis CE default: `3`

-Redis Enterprise default: Set by plan, and automatically updates when you change your plan.
+Redis Software default: Set by plan, and automatically updates when you change your plan.

 Redis Cloud defaults:
 - Flexible & Annual: Set by plan